Untitled Document

 Dear [Decision Maker],

+If Congress fails to act to extend Medicare telehealth access, millions of patients will lose access to care they have become accustomed to since 2020.
 The COVID-19 pandemic has brought telehealth approaches to the forefront as an effective means for patients to continue to have access to needed care.
-On behalf of myself and others in the hydrocephalus community, I urge you to support efforts to build on these approaches as a means to help patients, their families, and their medical providers experience the best outcomes possible for this debilitating condition.
-Please cosponsor HR.4189/S.2016 to demonstrate your commitment to helping our community as we deal with this devastating condition.
+On behalf of myself and others in the hydrocephalus community, I urge you to protect Medicare telehealth access to ensure that hydrocephalus patients retain access to care proven to be effective.

 Sincerely,